open-gamma-ray-astro/gamma-astro-data-formats/source/skymaps/healpix/index.rst

 ===============

-This section describes a proposal for HEALPix format conventions which is based on the format currently used within the Fermi Science Tools (STs).
+This section describes a proposal for HEALPix format conventions which is based on formats currently used within the Fermi Science Tools (STs) and pointlike.
 This format is intended for representing maps and cubes of both integral and differential quantities including:

 * Photon count maps and cubes (e.g. as generated with with *gtbin*).
 * Exposure cubes (e.g. as generated with *gtexpcube2*).
-* Source maps -- product of exposure cube with instrument response in spatial dimension (e.g. as generated with *gtsrcmaps*).
+* Source maps -- product of exposure with instrument response in spatial dimension (e.g. as generated with *gtsrcmaps*).
-* Model maps and cubes (the IEM and other diffuse components).
+* Model maps and cubes (the Fermi IEM and other diffuse emission components).

-The format uses a ``SKYMAP`` BINTABLE for storing pixel amplitudes and a separate BINTABLE to store energy bin edges for integral quantities (``EBOUNDS``) or bin centers for differential quantities (``ENERGIES``).
-Note that 2D maps are treated as cubes with a single energy plane and can be accomodated by all of the formats described here.
+The format defines a ``SKYMAP`` BINTABLE for storing a sequence of image slices (*bands*) and a :ref:`hpx_bands_table` to store the geometry and selection parameters for each band.
+A band can represent any selection on non-spatial coordinates such as energy, time, or FoV angle.
+The most common use-case is to have a sequence of bands representing energy bins (for counts maps) or energy nodes (for source or model maps).
+To allow for backwards compatibility with existing HEALPix format conventions the specification defines optional :ref:`hpx_ebounds_table` and :ref:`hpx_energies_table` to store bin edges or nodes for integral or differential cubes in energy.

-There are four primary HEALPix map formats which use different table structures for mapping table entries to HEALPix pixel and energy plane:
+There are three primary HEALPix map formats which use different table structures for mapping table entries to HEALPix pixel and band:

 * :ref:`hpx_implicit`: The row to pixel mapping is determined implicitly from the row number.
 The row number corresponds to the HEALPix pixel